 Outdoor Musical Instruments and Music Therapy For Children With Special Needs

-Outdoor Musical Instruments in the playground provide a non-threatening and fun outlet for creative and emotional expression and through the medium of music many essential life skills can be learned.
+Outdoor Musical Instruments in an inclusive playground provide a non-threatening and fun outlet for creative and emotional expression and through the medium of music many essential life skills can be learned.
 Music can have a profound effect on anyone, but the benefits of exposing a child with special needs to music can be huge.

 Socially, music is a great leveler.
 There is no right or wrong in music, so it holds no fear for children, who feel safe to experiment with self-expression.
 This leads to a sense of achievement and pride that may be difficult to find elsewhere, particularly for those with low levels of motivation.
 The subsequent increased self-esteem and confidence can then be transferred to other areas of their lives.
 Through music a child can express their emotions, develop a sense of rhythm (which will in turn support their physical development), develop their communication skills, benefit from auditory and tactile stimulation (through the vibrations of the music) and relax.
 Every child can be helped to learn to enjoy and to become involved in music to some degree and because most of the instruments from Percussion Play are tuned to a harmonic pentatonic or simple scales, they produce a soothing sound straightaway, which makes them instantly enjoyable.